 The brothers credit their parents for instilling a hard-work mentality.
 It’s about staying focused, not getting distracted and sticking to a routine, Nick said.
 He has already seen the heavy Filipino population in Toronto and hopes to set an example there with the Maple Leafs.
 He said he’s motivated to be that example for not only Filipino kids, but also California kids who haven’t always had the luxury of having an ice sheet a few minutes away to play hockey.

 Jason didn’t think much about being a Filipino-American hockey player until he was drafted.
 It’s something he and his brother take pride in.
 Jason skated with some Filipino players in Toronto last summer, so he’s tried to work with them, too.

 “My mom always promoted the Filipino culture, which is hard-working and all about family,” Jason said.
 “We want to keep that very close to us and always promote those two things.
 If we can do that playing hockey, we’ll be able to do that.”

-Jason and Nick want to make an impact for their respective NHL squads whenever the league returns to action.
-The brothers have trained at home together daily since hockey shut down because of the COVID-19 pandemic.
+Jason and Nick want to make an impact for their respective NHL squads.
+The brothers trained at home together daily during the shut down because of the COVID-19 pandemic.